google/comprehensive-rust/src/basic-syntax/static-and-const.md

 When a globally-scoped value does not have a reason to need object identity, `const` is generally preferred.

 Because `static` variables are accessible from any thread, they have more ownership constraints than data on the stack or the heap.
 For instance, they cannot be safely mutated.
-We will look at [mutating static data](../unsafe/mutable-static-variables.md) in the chapter on Unsafe Rust..
+We will look at [mutating static data](../unsafe/mutable-static-variables.md) in the chapter on Unsafe Rust.

 <details>